 An air-con regas is a simple procedure; the old refrigerant gas is removed from the air-conditioning system and replaced with new refrigerant gas.
 The process should only take around one hour, so is something you can wait to have done rather than having to leave the car at the garage.

 Most manufacturers recommend you service your car’s air-conditioning every couple of years.
 It is easy to forget about getting your air-con regassed, especially when the weather is less favourable.
 However, even in winter, your air-con can be crucial as it is much quicker at de-misting your windscreen than normal climate control.
+It’s a good idea to get your air-con regassed every year, which is why we include an air-con regas in our spring vehicle health checks.

 – Correctly working air-con can make a hot and stuffy car more bearable.